jordanBTCplz/not-yeti/README.md

 # Minimalist Bitcoin Cold Storage Vault
 Dice → BIP39 → xpub (stdlib only)

+You shouldn't use this for serious money.
+This is not properly reviewed.
+You should probably just use Bitcoin Core.
+What this is probably already good enough for is a verification tool against a more trusted software.

 Small offline Python tools for:

 1. Assist in converting dice rolls to initial 23 words